Alex1sz/hydrodistcalc/README.md

     - Trailer price per kg of H₂
     - Hauler price per kg of H₂
     - Total price per kg of H₂
-  - Deploy the finished app to a free-tier service (e.g., Netlify, Vercel, GitHub Pages, etc.).
-  - Submit:
-    - A link to the Git repository with source code.
-    - A link to the deployed application.

-You have one week to complete this challenge.

 ## 2. Data Requirements